Home Music Live Streaming is Complex AF and I Never Knew!

 by Tanya Valencia

 I tuned in to listen to the AMP Music Summit at the beginning of this month and I wasn’t surprised to see Live Streaming as the main subject of many of the virtual panels and discussions.
 AMP Music Summit brought together a long list of notable names in the music industry.
-We saw the likes of music producers, managers, public relations gurus, entertainment company CEOs, and presidents, and WOW.
+We saw the likes of music producers, festival managers, public relations gurus, entertainment company CEOs, and presidents, and WOW.
 Let me tell you, as someone who doesn’t produce festivals, music, or participates in any stage of the production side of music, I learned A LOT.
-I am merely someone who enjoys music on a deep level and I participate heavily in the culture associated with the scene.
+I am merely someone who enjoys music on a deep level and I participate heavily in the culture associated with the Electronic Dance Music scene.

 Beyond Wonderland Virtual Rave-a-Thon

-Beyond Wonderland Virtual Rave-a-Thon | Image via
+Beyond Wonderland Virtual Rave-a-Thon | Image via Insomniac Events

 Ever since I virtually attended AMP Music Summit on May 6th I’ve started to view live streams in a different light.
 It’s become the one and only way for fans to experience live music as we continue living in a pandemic stricken world.
 Insomniac was one of the first big names to jump into the live streaming realm over the weekend of March 21st and 22nd with their Beyond Wonderland Virtual Rave-A-Thon.
 This live stream event replaced the canceled festival that crumbled in the face of COVID-19.
 It’s no wonder that one of the world’s largest production companies was able to pull off something spectacular in a short period of time.
 Insomniac has only continued to up its live stream game as the weeks have passed.
 They’ve featured a themed live stream every weekend since their Beyond Wonderland installment.
 Many other live stream festivals began popping up with Beatport joining in as well as the origin of Room Service Festival